nataliakoshevaya/calendar/README.md

  + **Add new meetings by clicking button "Add new event+"**\
     This button transfer to the *"Form" screen*\
     ![alt text](screenshots/form.png "form")\
     The meeting can be *successfully* created if and only if the time slot for that day and time is free.
-And also field "Name oif the event" and "Participants" filled.
+And also field "Name oif the event" and "Participants" should be filled.
 Otherwise the error bar will be shown.
     ![alt text](screenshots/error.png "fill this field")\
     ![alt text](screenshots/error2.png "timeslot is already booked")\
     After successful creation of an event, the user transferred back to the “Calendar” screen where new event already be displayed.